 - If you delete a folder on Dropbox, all its contents will be removed in Overleaf but the project will still remain, in order to preserve its history.

-- Be cautious with renaming or moving project folders in Dropbox - this may be interpreted as “delete and create,” resulting in a loss of history and comments in Overleaf.
+- Be cautious with renaming or moving project folders in Dropbox, or renaming any files/folders inside your projects in Dropbox.
+These operations may be interpreted as “delete and create,” resulting in a loss of history, tracked changes, and comments in Overleaf.

 - Dropbox does not allow the Apps folders to be shared, so you cannot setup your Overleaf project folders to be shared with other Dropbox users.

 - Project names should not include colons or slashes.

 - File names should not include characters that are not supported within file names by the Windows operating system.

 - Your Overleaf projects must have unique names to allow them to be mapped to distinct Dropbox folders.

 - Because Project names are mapped onto folder names in Dropbox, care needs to be taken when changing project names in Overleaf (see note below).